dawsontoth/zwifit/README.md

 # Zwifit

 Welcome to the cryptically named Zwifit!
-This NodeJS app joins Zwift with treadmills running iFit®.
+This NodeJS app joins Zwift with treadmills running iFit® with Wi-Fi.

 **Disclaimer:** I'm not associated with either company.
 Their trademarks and content are their own.
 Heck, they might force me to take this down!
 But let's enjoy the *run* before they do.